Gorilla Monsoon: WWF (1979–1999)

-Later career

 Marella stepped down as the WWF's lead commentator at WrestleMania IX (where he was Master of Ceremonies) to make way for WCW recruit Jim Ross.
 He was phased out of Wrestling Challenge with Bobby Heenan and was moved to All-American Wrestling with Lord Alfred Hayes on April 11, 1993.
 He commentated with Jim Ross on WWF Radio for the broadcasts of SummerSlam 1993, Survivor Series 1993 and Royal Rumble 1994.
 He returned to the television broadcast team to call the King of the Ring 1994 with Randy Savage as well as covering a few episodes of Monday Night RAW in 1993 and 1994 whenever Vince McMahon was unavailable.
 He was also called upon sporadically to return to Challenge from 1993 to 1995, calling action with Stan Lane, Ted DiBiase, and Ross again.
 Monsoon also did various work for Coliseum Video.
 Marella's last pay-per-view commentary was for the 1994 Survivor Series, with Vince McMahon on play-by-play.
 Marella remained in his backstage role and appeared on-air frequently, becoming the storyline WWF President in the summer of 1995 (replacing Jack Tunney).
 The WWF President's role was to arbitrate disputes between wrestlers and make matches, similar to later WWE "general managers".

 In January 1996, Monsoon was attacked and (kayfabe) severely injured by Vader: Roddy Piper became interim WWF President until WrestleMania XII, when Marella assumed the position again.
 Health concerns forced him to relinquish this role during the summer of 1997.
 Instead of naming a replacement, the WWF decided to retire the role of "President" and introduced Sgt.
 Slaughter as the new WWF Commissioner in August 1997.
 Marella's health deteriorated from there.

+Post-retirement

 In late 1998, Marella returned briefly to call the international version of WWF Superstars.
 In 1999, Marella appeared in a WWF Attitude commercial featuring Freddie Blassie, Ernie Ladd, Pat Patterson and Killer Kowalski.
 He appeared as one of three judges for a Brawl for All contest between Bart Gunn and Butterbean at WrestleMania XV.
 Because of his frail appearance and rapidly declining health, the camera only focused on Monsoon during his introduction as a judge, for which he received a standing ovation.
 His final occasion on television with WWF would be as a guest commentator on the August 29, 1999, international version of Superstars.